 Perast did not disappoint us.
-But before we describe our amazing day here, we have to tell you about the first thing you will need to deal with if you visit this ancient town.
-It’s getting through the tough Security!
+But, before we describe our amazing day here, we have to tell you about the first thing you shall deal with if you visit this town.
+You’ll need to get through tough Security!
 She minds the streets of Perast with intent, so tourists beware! 😊

-Perast is about 12 kms from Kotor (a 15-20 min bus ride) and has one main street.
-So for people back home think main street in Saint Andrews.
+Perast is about 12 km from Kotor (a 15-20 min bus ride) and has one main street.
+So for people back home, think the main street in Saint Andrews.
 It only has a population of about 300 residents.
-It has managed to preserve its authenticity however we did see some construction happening so let’s just hope that it will not change drastically with time.
-There are still visible signs of its past venetian influence.
+It has managed to preserve its authenticity, however, we did see some construction happening so let’s just hope that it will not change over time.
+There are still visible signs of its past Venetian influence.
 The architecture from that era is still intact & beautiful today.
-Like Kotor it is surrounded by a range of mountains.
+Like Kotor, it is surrounded by a range of mountains.

-By the way this is the recipe which I will be absolutely trying when I get back home. 😋
+By the way, this is the recipe that I will be absolutely trying when I get back home. 😋

 1 egg yolk